OpenNMT/OpenNMT-py/docs/source/examples/GGNN.md

 ### Acknowledgement

-This gated graph neural network is leveraged from github.com/JamesChuanggg/ggnn.pytorch.git which is based on the paper "Gated Graph Sequence Neural Networks" by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.
+This gated graph neural network is leveraged from https://github.com/JamesChuanggg/ggnn.pytorch.git which is based on the paper [Gated Graph Sequence Neural Networks](https://arxiv.org/abs/1511.05493) by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.